needle-mirror/com.unity.services.analytics/Documentation~/index.md

-# Analytics
+# Unity Gaming Services Analytics

-The Analytics package lets you record events from your application.
+The Unity Gaming Services Analytics package lets you record events from your application.
 There are two main types of events.

 Type     | Description